 Houston Theft Crimes Attorney

-Experienced Burglary Defense Lawyers Serving Houston
+Experienced Burglary Defense Lawyer Serving Houston

-Texas theft and robbery crimes encompass a broad area of criminal law.
-Generally, falling under Section 29.01, 30.02, and 31.03 of the Texas Penal Code, these offenses can carry significant penalties according to our Houston Theft Crimes Attorney.
+The crimes of Theft, Robbery, Aggravated Robbery and Burglary are very serious crimes in Texas.
+These property crimes and crimes of violence are found in Sections 29.02, 29.03, 30.02, and 31.03 of the Texas Penal Code.
+These crimes can carry significant penalties according to Houston Theft Crimes Attorney James Alston.
 Some of the most common theft and robbery crimes prosecuted in Texas include: